HerStories Campaign Launched to Mark 100 Years of Women’s Suffrage

 Banners are part of Holloway’s history.
 Embroiderer Ann Macbeth made the Holloway Hunger Strike Banner (now at the Museum of London) in the form of a friendship quilt in 1910.
 The quilt contains the stitched signatures of eighty Suffragette hunger-strikers and was carried in the From Prison to Citizenship procession of June 1910.

 Celia Richardson, Director of Communications at Historic England said:

 “We’re so happy to be celebrating this amazing arc of history in a way that will have a real impact on women and their communities across the nation.
 The story of the struggle for women’s suffrage belongs to all of us and still resonates today.

 We are working with the London College of Fashion, Lucy Orta and the women from Making for Change, some of whom were the last residents of Holloway Prison, to create a banner for the march.
 During the struggle, hunger striking prisoners created the Holloway Prison banner, and we are proud to be a part of carrying on their legacy.

-Holloway is an important part of suffragette history but there are many other places which have a story to tell.
+Holloway is an important part of suffragette history, but many other places have a story to tell.

 Suffragettes waged destructive campaigns upon public property across the country to protest women’s lack of rights.
 They burned train stations and tea houses, destroyed shop windows, cut telegraph and telephone wires and vandalised pillar boxes.

-The Suffrage struggle can be traced through our city streets and buildings but there are few tangible markers left.
-Through HerStories we will be working with partners to enrich the list, highlighting the places that witnessed the hard fought Suffrage campaign.
+The Suffrage struggle can be traced through our city streets and buildings, but there are few tangible markers left.
+Through HerStories, we will be working with partners to highlight the places that witnessed the hard-fought Suffrage campaign.